Capability modules focus on the design and day-to-day management of ITIL® processes and practices.

-Managing changes into the live environment is the purview of the Transition phase of the lifecycle.
-This Capability module focuses on the management aspects of this phase, which involves the Change, Release, Evaluation and Testing processes within the service lifecycle.
-This course gives you 3 credits towards the ITIL expert qualification.
+Changes must be managed into the live environment with minimal, or no disruptions to the infrastructure.
+This Release, Control & Validation module focuses on management aspects of this phase, which involves the Change, Release, Evaluation and Testing processes within the service.

-The RCV course is all about gaining a deep understanding of Release, Control and Validation processes.
-How to design, operate, measure and demonstrate value.
+The Release, Control and Validation module studies how to design, operate, measure and demonstrate value.
 Ultimately showing how they may be used to enhance the quality of IT service provision within an organisation.

 The list is for guidance only, and choices will depend on your career goals and objectives.